 Equity & Inclusion at Marquette University College of Nursing

 Marquette University College of Nursing is a community of learners committed to increasing diversity and promoting a sense of belonging for all.
-Guided by our Jesuit values to transform the world in which we live by being individuals for and with others, the College of Nursing faculty, staff, and students are called to respond to the greatest community social justice needs such that The Marquette Nurse is best prepared to serve.
-Marquette’s core values of excellence, faith, leadership, and service challenge us all to create an environment of inclusivity, transparency, and equitable support in the college for all MUCN community members.
+Guided by our Jesuit values to transform the world in which we live by being individuals for and with others, the College of Nursing faculty, staff and students are called to respond to the greatest community social justice needs such that the Marquette Nurse is best prepared to serve.
+Marquette’s core values of excellence, faith, leadership and service challenge us all to create an environment of inclusivity, transparency and equitable support in the college for all College of Nursing community members.
 It has never been more important for nurses in general, and the Marquette Nurse in particular, to stand against injustice, promote anti-racist environments, respect all individuals, advance dialogue, and act.

-All members of the College of Nursing community are charged with the commitment to and promotion of inclusion, belonging, and equity; to treat everyone with care, respect, and to value differences.
-Through study, discernment, and action, we strive to ensure that our commitment to diversity and inclusion is alive in daily practice.
+All members of the College of Nursing community are charged with the commitment to and promotion of inclusion, belonging and equity; to treat everyone with care and respect; and to value differences.
+Through study, discernment and action, we strive to ensure that our commitment to diversity and inclusion is alive in daily practice.

-Learn more about Marquette’s Land and Water Acknowledgement.
+Learn more about Marquette’s Land and Water Acknowledgment.

 Growing the number of Diverse Faculty and Staff